rvbhute/skeletal/README.md

 * [Skeleton](http://getskeleton.com/) v2.0.4

 #### There is no index.html file in this theme!
-Skeletal renders a list on its home page by desgin.
+Skeletal renders a list on its home page by design.
 I found the `index.html` converging on `_default\list.html`, hence I removed the `index.html` file.
 Hugo's documentation [mentions](https://gohugo.io/templates/homepage/) that:

 > Hugo will use the following prioritized list.
 If a file isn’t present, then the next one in the list will be used